-Explores the various development environments, tools, and best practices available with the Linux operating system.
-Focus is on C and C++ in the latest distributions available for this operating system.
-System installation and Object-oriented Programming, with CPP, Qt, and JAVA Development, are also covered.
+Explores the various development environments, tools, and best practices available with the Linux and Micro-Controller operating system.
+This course focuses on contemporary languages in the latest distributions available for this operating system.
+System installation and Object-Oriented Programming, with the latest languages such as CPP, Qt, Python and JAVA Development, may also be covered.
 Prerequisite: CIS 249 with a grade of C or higher.